| Documentation

 Important: Limit Orders

-The 70-second timeout applies to all orders.
-If you're using limit orders that may take longer to fill, be aware they will be cancelled if not filled within this window.
+The timeout applies to all orders.
+If you're using limit orders that may take longer to fill, be aware they will be cancelled if not filled within your configured timeout.
 For longer-term limit orders, consider managing them directly through your broker.

 Tradier Connection